 Enjoy the Breweries after the beach

 This small island is no stranger to the craft beer craze.
 Side Hustle Beer Co. is the smallest craft brewery in the state.
-Brewing up a delicious selection of beers that you can take to go or sit outside in the sunshine sipping.
+They are brewing a delicious selection of beer you can take or sit outside in the sunshine sipping.
 They have a well-curated roster from IPAs to fruited sours to pilsners and stouts.

 This historical site has many names, including Baynard Ruins and Braddock’s Point Plantation.
-These six acres are home to an old plantation house which fell to ruin in the post-Civil War era.
-It was listed on the National Register of Historic Places in 1994.
+These six acres are home to an old plantation house that fell to ruin in the post-Civil War era.
+It has been on the National Register of Historic Places since 1994.

 Day Trip to Bluffton